Dolapo Badmos: Career

+She became the first female officer to be appointed as the AC in charge of operations in the Nigeria Police Force Intelligence unit.

+ACP Dolapo, has recorded many first feat as a female officer, she's currently the Police Adviser to the United Nation in New York, USA.

+Another position she's holding as the first female.

+Acp Dolapo is a fervent believer of Christ, a sport enthusiast and mother of 3 lovely biological children and 3 adopted ones.

 Controversy

 In October 2020, it was alleged that Dolapo Badmos together with 36 members of the Nigeria police force were demoted on account of misconduct.
 The Police force however dismiss the claims and allegation and stated to the public that Dolapo Badmos was reprimanded and not dismissed or demoted.